 Horse racing is front and centre on the sporting stage this summer with lots of high-class action looming up.
 Whether you are a regular racegoer or a casual fan of the ‘sport of kings’ it is vital to engage with as much of the available information as possible before having a bet.

 Here we’ll mark your card with some top tips to consider before enjoying an afternoon of racing.
+If you are planning to invest in horses, large durable hay feeders are just some of the things you need to purchase.

 How has the horse done in its most recent outings?
 The form gives the biggest clues as to how each horse may perform.
 The most recent form is key, as these animals tend to hold their form.
 When they get on a roll, it can be worth following them.
 You can also look back to see how each horse has performed previously when returning from a layoff or on its first run of the season, as some horses tend to do best when they are fresh.
+Take some horse riding lessons to better understand horses.

 Course form can be one of the most reliable yardsticks.
 Horses, like people, can develop an affinity with a particular place.
 It is often the case that a horse will save its very best form for one particular track.
 In these instances, they can be marked up notably when running at that venue.